Roaring Twenties: Automobiles

 Before World War I, cars were a luxury good.
-In the 1920s, mass-produced vehicles became commonplace in the US and Canada.
-By 1927, the Ford Motor Company discontinued the Ford Model T after selling 15 million units of that model.
+In the 1920s, mass-produced vehicles became commonplace in the U.S. and Canada.
+The 1927 Ford Motor Company discontinued the Ford Model T after selling 15 million units of that model.
 It had been in continuous production from October 1908 to May 1927.
 The company planned to replace the old model with a newer one, the Ford Model A. The decision was a reaction to competition.
 Due to the commercial success of the Model T, Ford had dominated the automotive market from the mid-1910s to the early-1920s.
 In the mid-1920s, Ford's dominance eroded as its competitors had caught up with Ford's mass production system.
 They began to surpass Ford in some areas, offering models with more powerful engines, new convenience features, and styling.

 Only about 300,000 vehicles were registered in 1918 in all of Canada, but by 1929, there were 1.9 million.
 By 1929, the United States had just under 27,000,000 motor vehicles registered.
 Automobile parts were being manufactured in Ontario, near Detroit, Michigan.
 The automotive industry's influence on other segments of the economy were widespread, jump starting industries such as steel production, highway building, motels, service stations, car dealerships, and new housing outside the urban core.

 Ford opened factories around the world and proved a strong competitor in most markets for its low-cost, easy-maintenance vehicles.
 General Motors, to a lesser degree, followed.
 European competitors avoided the low-price market and concentrated on more expensive vehicles for upscale consumers.